NetStacksNetStacks

 Source Code & Cryptography

-The cryptography that protects your NetStacks credentials and sessions is open source and independently auditable.
-The NetStacks application source is proprietary and available to qualified customers under NDA.
+The cryptography that protects your NetStacks credentials and sessions is open source and independently auditable today, and the full NetStacks application source is being open-sourced very soon.

 Overview

-NetStacks takes an “auditable security, proprietary application” approach.
-The cryptography that protects your credentials and sessions — the part that matters most for trust — is fully open source and can be reviewed by anyone.
-The NetStacks application itself (the Terminal, Local Agent, and Controller) is proprietary software.
+NetStacks is built on auditable security.
+The cryptography that protects your credentials and sessions — the part that matters most for trust — is fully open source and can be reviewed by anyone today.
+The full NetStacks application (the Terminal, Local Agent, and Controller) is being open-sourced very soon, the same way the cryptography library already is.

 Open-Source Cryptography